-This report examines the current regulatory landscape and recent legal developments concerning the regulation of blockchain-based token sales, commonly referred to as Initial Coin Offerings (ICOs).
-This complex and constantly evolving regulatory landscape poses serious legal and operational challenges to practitioners and companies that desire to utilize the mechanism of an ICO for its perceived benefits: as a powerful new mechanism for alternative funding of blockchain-based networks or applications, and as an accessible tool for community-building and global engagement.
-The goal of the report is to orient the reader in the current legal treatment of ICOs across a variety of key jurisdictions.
-Through a comparative analysis of existing regulations, this report underlines the critical need for international cooperation in the nascent blockchain ecosystem to produce healthy policy and market outcomes.
+Our website examines the current regulatory landscape and recent legal developments concerning the regulation of blockchain-based token sales, commonly referred to as Initial Coin Offerings (ICOs) and Security Token Offerings (STOs).
+This complex and constantly evolving regulatory landscape poses serious legal and operational challenges to practitioners and companies that desire to utilize the mechanism of an ICO or STO for its perceived benefits: as a powerful new mechanism for alternative funding of blockchain-based networks or applications, and as an accessible tool for community-building and global engagement.
+The goal of our website is to orient the reader in the current legal treatment of ICOs and STOs across a variety of jurisdictions.
+Through comparative analyses of existing regulations, our website underlines the critical need for international cooperation in the blockchain ecosystem so as to produce healthy policy and market outcomes.

-Legalico was designed by Elena Scepankova and Xavier Lavayssière in october 2017 in Zurich with the idea to offer a place for quality content.
-It has been adaptated to support this report and additional contributions.
+Legalico was conceived by Elena Scepankova and Xavier Lavayssière in October 2017 in Zurich with the primary goal being to offer a platform for quality and relevant content, as well as forum for discussion and development.

-2018 volumes of ICOs by region on the map originate from analysis from coindesk ICO tracker, Elementus.io study and ICOrating reports.
+2018 volumes of ICOs on the map on our homepage originate from analysis from the Coindesk ICO tracker, Elementus.io study and ICOrating reports.

 Benedikt Schuppli is Legal Counsel at Lykke, a Swiss-based blockchain exchange digitizing all asset types as well as a member of the Research Group COALA.
 He is a regular speaker at blockchain events on global ICO and exchange regulation.
 He's admitted to the Swiss Bar and obtained his law degree from the University of Zurich.
 Benedikt specializes in financial market law and has a private interest in the legal classification of smart contracts.